jabb3rd/RouterOS_Tools/README.md

 winbox-brute-exe.py | Multi-threaded Winbox credentials bruteforcer (using winbox.exe)
 winbox-extract-passwords.py	| Multi-threaded Winbox credentials extractor (using winbox exploit) wpf.py | Read credentials from wirelessprofile.dat

+New variants of the scripts use https://github.com/jabberd/winbox as a library.